 Adams and The Section part ways

-He was offered one more commission from a part of the country “he knew no more of than he did of Florida”.
-He refused it for that reason and because the pay would not cover the cost.
+The Section offered Adams a commission (PDF) in Seminole, Okla., but “he knew no more of [Seminole] than he did of Florida”.
+He refused it mainly because the pay would not cover his costs.
 Adams requested further work from The Section, but received no more.

-Many of The Section’s paintings have been lost or painted over, but Goodland’s is still in good shape.
+Goodland’s is still in place and in good condition.
 Marion Fred Iserman performed restoration work on the painting in July 1969.
 In its July 17, 1969, edition, The Sherman County Herald said Iserman would clean the mural and retouch it with paint and/or plaster as needed.

 Partially due to “Rural Free Delivery”, Goodland Post Office was listed on National Register of Historic Places Oct.
 17, 1989.
 Post Office Section Art, including Goodland’s, was named one of the 8 Wonders of Kansas Art finalists.

 SavethePostOffice.com wants the post office to issue Section Art commemorative stamps.